A science-art-community project bringing Bolton Fell Moss to Life

 Public events in September 2022:

 ‘Wide Open Day’ – September 26th.
 An open event with an opportunity to visit the moss (1.30-4pm) and an exhibition with film showing and conversations in Hethersgill village hall (4.30-7pm).
-Find out more here.
+Find out more here – about the plans for the day, and read this blog for a quick reflection on what happened.

 - Prof Chris Loynes, University of Cumbria